 Of our Communitas Day Programs for Adults with Disabilities, the Life Choices Model is one of our most popular.
-Available at all three program sites, the Life Choices model focuses on Activities of Daily Living (ADL’s) where individuals can work on life skills relating to safety and social skill development.
-Participants can also participate in Service learning and volunteering opportunities, making this model both community and classroom based.
+Available at all three program sites, the Life Choices model focuses on Activities of Daily Living, where individuals can work on life skills relating to safety and social skill development.
+Participants can also participate in Service-learning and volunteering opportunities, making this model both community and classroom-based.

 The Lighthouse Group

 Our older adult group is known as the Lighthouse Group; built around sustaining skills acquired throughout life.
-The Lighthouse model incorporates mobility supports, personal care, community outings and weekly activities to practice motor skills (memory games and physical movement such as dance and exercise.)
+The Lighthouse model incorporates mobility supports, personal care, community outings, and weekly activities to practice motor skills.
 Although this is catered for an older population, we accept younger adults into this program as well.

-There are several Autism Programs that exist within Communitas Day Services.
-There is our Voyagegroup in Wakefield and Journey group in Woburn; these Autism Programs are varied and usually have a more structured schedule of activities with an emphasis on communication and sensory needs.
-The use of technology, sign language, verbal prompting, hand on hand techniques and picture boards can all be used to assist in learning.
-Individuals with more intense autism or higher needs may also be supported by supplemental supports via D.D.S.
+There are several Autism Programs that exist within Communitas Day Services, including our Voyage group in Wakefield and Journey group in Woburn.
+These Autism Programs have a more structured schedule of activities with an emphasis on communication and sensory needs.
+The use of technology, sign language, verbal prompting, hand-on-hand techniques, and picture boards can all be used to assist in learning.

-The Upward Program specializes in those who have autism without a developmental disability.
-This is a one-of-a-kind Autism Program, where those who attend program participate in designing both their program environment as well as the preferred activities of learning.
-Staff assist in mentoring participants to make life and skill decisions and enhance their social skills.
+The Upward Program is built for individuals who have autism without an intellectual disability.
+Our unique Autism program allows participants to design both their program environment as well as the preferred activities of learning.
+Staff assists in mentoring participants to make life and skill decisions while enhancing social skills.
 The Upward Program provides opportunities to network socially, develop friendships and create new relationships.
 In some instances, volunteering and work opportunities may be included.

 Promoting Independence with Career Services

-Integrated Groups are designed to provide supports to those who prefer the option of attending our Day Program’s Life Skills learning, as well as opportunities to participate in vocational services.
-This model incorporates a split schedule throughout the week, so individuals can participate in both Life Skills and Career Services.
-The Career Services component of our Integrated Groups model provides four areas of supports that are interchangeable and can be used as stepping stones to progress with vocational skills.
+Integrated Groups are designed to provide support to those who prefer the option of attending our Day Program’s Life Skills learning, as well as opportunities to participate in vocational services.
+This model incorporates a split schedule throughout the week; individuals can participate in both Life Skills and Career Services.
+The Career Services component of Integrated Groups provides four areas of support that are interchangeable and can be used as stepping stones to progress with vocational skills.

 One-on-one coaching and support are available for Individuals who are work-ready or gainfully employed.
-One-on-one job seeking and coaching takes place using personal profile career plans.
-When an individual is successful in finding paid employment and sufficiently skilled at their position, supports will fade out – but oversight of progress will continue to be monitored for overall work support and potential re-training needs.
+One-on-one job seeking and coaching takes place by using personal profile career plans.
+When an individual is successful in finding paid employment and sufficiently skilled at their position, hands-on support will fade out – but oversight of progress will continue to be monitored for overall work support.

 Community Based Day Support

-Community Based Day Support (CBDS) is available for those who are interested in learning about vocational opportunities.
-This includes visiting job-sites, vocational skill-building, and gaining community connections.
-Examples include certified training opportunities in money management at a well-known bank, or developing safety skills in the home provided by local firefighters at a Sheriff Department.
+Community-Based Day Support is available for those who are interested in learning about vocational opportunities.
+This includes visiting job sites, vocational skill-building, and gaining community connections.
+Examples include certified training opportunities in money management, or developing safety skills in the home provided by local firefighters at a Sheriff Department.

 Our Group Employment Program supports a number of individuals in paid employment opportunities with staff on-hand to support group-based work.
 Communitas has partnerships with a number of companies that provide Group Employment opportunities to our Communitas Career Services.